fonoster/routr/docs/introduction/overview.md

 The Routr ecosystem consists of three main components:

-- The main [Routr server](https://github.com/fonoster/routr) server which acts as SIP server
+- The [Routr server](https://github.com/fonoster/routr) which is the main component of the ecosystem
 - The command-line interface, [rctl](https://github.com/fonoster/routr-ctl), for remote management of the server
-- A optional [web console](https://github.com/fonoster/routr-ui) for easy management of the server
+- An optional [web console](https://github.com/fonoster/routr-ui) for easy management of the server

 ## Architecture